Black community leaders, pastors gather to declare they're 'for North Omaha'

 “We want to let you know, there’s a new message in our city, that we are for North Omaha,” Pierce said.
 “We’re gonna make a change.
 We’re gonna make a difference.”

 Pierce and other clergy gathered at midday Wednesday with about 100 people near 30th Street and Ames Avenue to reiterate their support for the black community and to figure out a positive path forward.
-The rally lasted about an hour and a half.
+The rally, called “For North Omaha,” lasted about an hour and a half.

 At the rally, speakers addressed systemic racism, read Bible verses and held a moment of silence for attendees to listen to “the whisper of God.”

 Pastor Ron Smith of Mission Church referenced Saturday’s fatal shooting of 22-year-old James Scurlock, a black man, by Omaha bar owner Jake Gardner, who is white.
-Smith said if the races were reversed, and a black business owner had fatally shot a white man, that man still would be in jail.
+Smith said that if the races were reversed, and he were a black business owner who had fatally shot a white man, he still would be in jail.

 Later, Smith said, “I’m leveraging my platform to say, hey, we have to talk to those who have the ability to create the laws and amend the laws so there’s social justice and equality across the board.
 There’s not just a law for a white guy as opposed to a law for a black guy.”